No woman dreams of getting an abortion, but if you’re facing an unplanned pregnancy, you may feel like it’s your only option.

 What is Plan C?

 COVID-19 changed a lot of things for a lot of people.
 In a season where many things have gone virtual, you may be finding yourself with questions about telemedicine, TelAbortion, and access to the abortion pill without having to see a doctor.
+You may have head of Plan C, but are wondering what it means?

 If you have been searching for abortion options online, you may have stumbled upon Plan C. Plan C, founded in 2015, is a campaign to ensure everyone knows about abortion pills.
 What they are, how they’re used, and how people are accessing them in the US for a safe self-managed abortion.